hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/experimental_planning_considerations.md

   - Choose biological replicates over paired/deeper sequencing.

-  - Read length >= 50 bp, but longer is better as the reads will be more likely to cross exon junctions
+  - Generally recommended to have read length >= 50 bp, but longer is better as the reads will be more likely to cross exon junctions

   - Perform careful QC of RNA quality.
 Be careful to use high quality preparation methods and restrict analysis to high quality RIN # samples.